Alderney Airport: Future

 The States of Alderney put aside £400,000 from the £1m paid for a £12 million expansion of the airport proposed in 2019.
 This was to be used to pay for redevelopment of the terminal, which is over 50 years old.
 During the 2020 covid lockdown, while aircraft movements were low, airport staff refurbished the buildings, including repairs to a leaky flat roof on the 1960s terminal, and patch repaired the runway.

 The runway was previously resurfaced in 1999 with a surface material having a design life of between 12 and 15 years.
 A major patch and repair was undertaken on the eastern end of the runway in the Autumn of 2016, to provide a short term improvement, but by 2018 it was reported that major work would soon be required for continued safe operations.
 In 2020 the runway was patched and repaired during covid lockdown by airport staff.

-On the 4th of July 2022 the States of Alderney backed plans to extend the runway from 2,877ft (877m) to about 3,444ft (1,050m) so that larger aircraft such as the ATR 72 plane can serve the island giving an additional 20,000 seats per year to help tourism.
+On the 4th of July 2022 the States of Alderney backed plans to extend the runway from 2,877 ft (877m) to about 3,444 ft (1,050m) so that larger aircraft such as the ATR 72 plane can serve the island giving an additional 20,000 seats per year to help tourism.
 The terminal building and fire station would also be improved as part of the scheme.
 Aurigny Air Services Ltd also stated that the expansion would reduce their operating costs as they could remove the Dornier 228 from their fleet.

 In December 2022 the States of Guernsey agreed to spend £24m on extending, widening and strengthening the runway, construction of a new terminal building and refurbishment of the fire service facilities. £3.5 million will be contributed towards the costs by the States of Alderney.

 It was reported in January 2023 that land acquisition to allow the runway extension and repositioning of the track to the west had already started.
 It was also reported that tenders would be issued in the next few months, but work to secure Civil Aviation Authority and European Union Aviation Safety Agency approval for designs for the work would be needed, before issuing construction tenders.
-However it is expected that Work will begin in 2024 and will be completed in the second quarter of 2025.
+However, it is expected that Work will begin in 2024 and will be completed in the second quarter of 2025.
+Plans were approved in May 2024.